 Professor Steinweis has received fellowships from the Social Science Research Council, the German Academic Exchange Service, the Fulbright Commission, and the Skirball Foundation.
 He has held visiting positions at the Universities of Hannover, Heidelberg, Frankfurt, Munich, and Beersheba, and has been a visiting fellow at the Free University of Berlin and at the Oxford Center for Hebrew and Jewish Studies.
 In 2018 he was the Levine Senior Invitational Scholar at the U.S. Holocaust Memorial Museum in Washington, DC.
 He is an associate editor of the Vierteljahrshefte für Zeitgeschichte, the journal of the Institute for Contemporary History, Munich-Berlin.

-In addition to his appointment in the Department of History, Professor Steinweis serves as Director of the Center for Holocaust Studies at UVM.
+In addition to his appointment in the Department of History, Professor Steinweis is a member of the faculty of the Center for Holocaust Studies at UVM.